Updated May 2025

 npm run build

-This will generate the main entry point and our new secondary entry point i18n.
-If the command runs successfully, the output should look something like this:
+This command generates the main entry point and the new secondary entry point i18n

 Building Angular Package